Ventas (NYSE:VTR) Updates Q4 2021 Earnings Guidance

-Ventas (NYSE:VTR) updated its fourth quarter 2021 earnings guidance on Friday.
+Ventas (NYSE:VTR) issued an update on its fourth quarter 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $0.670-$0.710 for the period.
 The company issued revenue guidance of -.

-Several equities research analysts have recently issued reports on the company.
-BMO Capital Markets raised Ventas from an underperform rating to a market perform rating and set a $60.00 price target on the stock in a research report on Thursday, August 26th.
-Raymond James raised Ventas from an outperform rating to a strong-buy rating and lifted their target price for the stock from $65.00 to $67.00 in a research report on Thursday, September 23rd.
-Morgan Stanley started coverage on Ventas in a research report on Monday, October 4th.
-They set an equal weight rating and a $60.00 target price on the stock.
-Sumitomo Mitsui Financial Group downgraded Ventas from an outperform rating to a neutral rating and set a $55.00 target price on the stock. in a research report on Monday.
-Finally, Capital One Financial reissued an equal weight rating on shares of Ventas in a research report on Friday, November 5th.
-Eight research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $59.24.
+Ventas (NYSE:VTR) last posted its quarterly earnings data on Friday, November 5th.
+The real estate investment trust reported $0.16 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.05 by $0.11.
+Ventas had a net margin of 5.38% and a return on equity of 1.93%.
+The company had revenue of $976.10 million during the quarter, compared to the consensus estimate of $924.40 million.
+During the same period in the previous year, the firm posted $0.75 EPS.
+The firm’s revenue was up 6.2% compared to the same quarter last year.
+As a group, analysts forecast that Ventas will post 2.9 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Thursday, October 14th.
-Stockholders of record on Friday, October 1st were paid a $0.45 dividend.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 3.51%.
-The ex-dividend date of this dividend was Thursday, September 30th.
-Ventas’s dividend payout ratio (DPR) is currently 339.63%.
+VTR has been the subject of a number of research analyst reports.
+Sumitomo Mitsui Financial Group downgraded shares of Ventas from an outperform rating to a neutral rating and set a $55.00 price objective for the company. in a report on Monday.
+Morgan Stanley assumed coverage on shares of Ventas in a research note on Monday, October 4th.
+They issued an equal weight rating and a $60.00 price target for the company.
+Deutsche Bank Aktiengesellschaft raised shares of Ventas from a hold rating to a buy rating and boosted their price target for the stock from $61.00 to $66.00 in a research note on Tuesday, September 7th.
+BMO Capital Markets raised shares of Ventas from an underperform rating to a market perform rating and set a $60.00 price target for the company in a research note on Thursday, August 26th.
+Finally, Raymond James raised shares of Ventas from an outperform rating to a strong-buy rating and boosted their price target for the stock from $65.00 to $67.00 in a research note on Thursday, September 23rd.
+Eight research analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of Buy and an average target price of $59.24.

-In other news, CEO Debra A. Cafaro sold 18,075 shares of Ventas stock in a transaction that occurred on Wednesday, September 1st.
+In other news, CEO Debra A. Cafaro sold 18,075 shares of the stock in a transaction on Wednesday, September 1st.
 The shares were sold at an average price of $56.63, for a total value of $1,023,587.25.
-Following the completion of the transaction, the chief executive officer now owns 759,351 shares in the company, valued at $43,002,047.13.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 1.30% of the company’s stock.
+Following the completion of the sale, the chief executive officer now directly owns 759,351 shares of the company’s stock, valued at $43,002,047.13.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 1.30% of the company’s stock.

 About Ventas